Paul Leong Khee Seong

-Dato' Paul Leong Khee Seong (born 1939) was a Malaysian politician from the Malaysian People's Movement Party (GERAKAN) who served as four-term Member of Parliament (MP) of Malaysia for Taiping between 1974 and 1990.
+Paul Leong Khee Seong (born 1939) is a Malaysian former politician from the Parti Gerakan Rakyat Malaysia (Gerakan) who served as four-term Member of Parliament (MP) of Malaysia for Taiping between 1974 and 1990.
 He was also Minister of Primary Industries of Malaysia between 1978 and 1986.
 He is currently the Chancellor of HELP University.

 Background

 Leong was born in Ipoh, Perak to a family involved in tin mining and plantation with ancestral roots in Guangdong, China.
 Before entering politics, he was working in his father's business.

 Political career

 Leong entered the Malaysian politics scene after the 13 May incident.
-Prior to joining GERAKAN, he was a member of the Malaysian Chinese Association (MCA) and last served as its Perak Chairman in 1972.
-Over the next two decades, he served in various posts within GERAKAN which saw him eventually occupy the office of Deputy chairman.
+Prior to joining Gerakan, he was a member of the Malaysian Chinese Association (MCA) and last served as its Perak Chairman in 1972.
+Over the next two decades, he served in various posts within Gerakan which saw him eventually occupy the office of Deputy chairman.

 Having been elected into Parliament between 1974 and 1990, Leong was appointed as Deputy Minister of Primary Industries in 1974 before being promoted to Minister of Primary Industries four years later.

 During his tenure as Malaysia's Minister of Primary Industries, he also held several international posts.
 These included Chairman of the General Agreement on Tariffs and Trade (GATT) Negotiating Committee in Tropical Products from 1986 to 1987 and Chairman of the Group of Fourteen on Association of Southeast Asian Nations (ASEAN) Economic Co-operation and Integration in 1986.